Skip to contents

 "top"

-Selects the top n observations with the highest confidence.
+Selects the top n observations with the highest confidence per species.

 save_to_file

 Logical.
-If TRUE, saves the output data frame to a file named "subsampled_data.csv" in the working directory.
-Default is FALSE.
-Automatically set to TRUE if path is defined.
+If TRUE, saves the output to a CSV file.
+Defaults to FALSE.
+Automatically set to TRUE if file is provided.

 file

-Character string or NULL.
-File path to save the output.
-If NULL and save_to_file = TRUE, the file is saved as "subsampled_data.csv" in the working directory.
+Character or NULL.
+File path to save the output CSV.
+If NULL and save_to_file = TRUE, saves as "subsampled_data.csv" in the working directory.

 Value